-There are quite a few rules surrounding this investment type, so you will require a specialised firm such as BWD to guide you through the maze of law.
-An experienced advisor can be very costly!
+There are quite a few rules surrounding this investment type, so you will require a specialised firm such as BWD Accountants to guide you through the maze of law.
+An inexperienced advisor can be very costly!

 We can coordinate your ATO correspondence and BAS obligations.
 We can also lodged annual tax returns and statutory financial statements.